 The learning opportunities that we co-ordinate are offered several times a year at prices that we hope will be affordable to most.
 We don’t do this to make a profit, we do it for ourselves and for people who want to share in our enthusiasm for lifelong learning.

 We hope that you will join us!
 TAB is a dynamic and interesting way to learn, explore new ideas, discuss topics and remain young in mind.

-Third Age Barrie (TAB) is a volunteer organization dedicated to providing intellectually stimulating lectures for mature learners living in Barrie and neighboring communities.
+Third Age Barrie (TAB) is a volunteer organization dedicated to providing intellectually stimulating and entertaining presentations for mature learners living in Barrie and neighboring communities.

 The Third Age Learning Movement was established in France in 1973.
 It rapidly spread through Europe and the United Kingdom and first arrived in Canada, (Sherbrooke Quebec) in 1975.
 Worldwide, there are now many organizations offering third age learning opportunities through universities, community organizations, and independent groups like ours.
 There are now over 50 such learning groups in Canada with Third Age Barrie being among one of the newer ones.

-We would like to thank all of the volunteers including:
+We would like to thank all of our volunteers for their ongoing support.

 The Barrie Chapter of Grandmothers and Grandothers provides refreshments and parking assistance at each of the events.
-Donations from attendees go to the Stephen Lewis Foundation.
+Donations from the refreshments go to the Stephen Lewis Foundation.

 Grace United Church provides the venue for lectures, the use of audio-visual equipment and space for committee meetings.

 Nanci Cardwell – Admin support